Robiull/Robiull/README.md

 ## Hi there 👋 My name is MD.Robiul Islam.
-I am a huge fan of Node.Js and competitive programming.I am also interested in python and Machine Learning.
+I am a huge fan of Node.Js and Competitive Programming.
+I am also interested in Python and Machine Learning.

 <!--
 **Robiull/Robiull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.